millionjs/million-lint-benchmark/README.md

-> This is a fork of [react-performance-workshop](https://github.com/3perf/react-workshop-ra) with `*.correct.jsx` files added to represent optimizations we've trained Million Lint to do.
+> This is a fork of [react-performance-workshop](https://github.com/3perf/react-workshop-ra) with `*.correct.jsx` files added to represent the baseline optimizations we've trained Million Lint to do.

 <a href="https://stackblitz.com/github/millionjs/million-lint-benchmark">
   <img